Amazon affiliate income is one way to make extra cash from your blog. But is it worth it? In this post, I’ll look at the pros and cons, how much

 Pro Tip: Aim to find products with lots of reviews.
 User reviews are a goldmine of information you can use for content creation.
 It’s also a good signal of what people like the most.

-Create a Popular Products Page
+3. Create A Popular Products Page

 Piggy-backing off the Amazon Best Sellers idea, you could create an entire page dedicated to Amazon’s popular products (where it makes sense and is relevant for your niche and audience).

-Similar to how you’d showcase a Resource page or a Toolbox page on your website, why not create a page that displays all things popular?
+Like how you’d showcase a Resource page or a Toolbox page on your website, why not create a page that displays all things popular?

 For example, you could create a Popular Products Resource page using our tool, Lasso.